-Fifteen minutes later, I stepped from the cool comfort of the Starlifter into 90-degree heat and humidity thinking I’d walked into a wet sauna that smelled like bad breath, body odor, and someone breaking wind.
+Fifteen minutes later, I stepped from the cool comfort of the Starlifter into the blinding sun, 90-degree heat and humidity thinking I’d walked into a wet sauna that smelled like bad breath, body odor, and someone breaking wind.

 Unless severely wounded or killed, this was my home for the next 365 days or 364 and a wake-up from Jan.
 7, 1967.

 Subject to duty for every second of the next 525,600 minutes, or so, my compensation of $193 a month (including hostile fire pay of $65) worked out to about 27 cents an hour for the remaining 8,760.
 But it was not without benefits: Free postage on outgoing mail, room and board (such as it was), and complimentary helicopter excursions.
 Plus, we got to carry some wicked weapons and kill communists.